 We're also asking everyone to send just one person per household to the market, which will aid us in lowering the crowd count each week.
 You can also help out by altering your shopping time, consider coming early in the morning (we open at 7am) or later (open until 12:30pm) to lower the crowd pressure during the peak hours.
 These little adjustments can really help make things operate smoothly and ensure we don't become too crowded.

-We encourage you all to wear a mask too.
+We ask you all to wear a mask too.
 Even a bandana is better than nothing and can help lower the risk of transmission.
 Wash your hands before you come to market, wash them when you get home and with our four handwashing stations set up around the market, you can wash them while you visit too.